jyang-cpr/cpr-platform-sphinx-tutorials/doc/JetsonNano.rst

 .. image:: images/Nano/Software/8.png

-Once the OS has been written to the Nano you can follow the instructions in :doc:`Software Setup <software_setup>` to install Dingo's ROS packages.
+Once the OS has been written to the Nano you can follow the instructions in :doc:`Software Setup <Installing>` to install Dingo's ROS packages.
 Once that is done, continue to step 4: